Elizabeth Bay, New South Wales: Boomerang

 Boomerang is perhaps the best surviving suburban estate of its period on the harbour foreshores.
 It was designed by Neville Hampson in 1926 for Frank Albert, a music publisher.
 This Hollywood Spanish Mission style dwelling and flats are of stuccoed brick with vaguely classical windows and decoration, under a terracotta hipped roof.
 The exterior colour is dull brown.
 The interior maintains the theatrical air with rooms decorated in different styles from various historical eras.
 The gardens, which have significantly matured, are an amalgamation of palm trees, shrubs and fountains with tennis court and boathouse.
 A private residence, it sold for A$20.7 million in 2005 to Lindsay Fox.
 It has been used as a backdrop for Hollywood films, including Mission: Impossible 2, and is heritage-listed.

 Elizabeth Bay House

 Elizabeth Bay House is a historic house managed by the Historic Houses Trust, located in Onslow Avenue with views across Sydney Harbour.
 It was designed by John Verge in the Regency style and is listed on the (now defunct) Register of the National Estate.
 The adjacent grotto is also listed on New South Wales Heritage Register.

 Tresco

 Across the road from Ashton is Tresco, a two-storey home designed by Thomas Rowe and built in 1868.
 It was constructed by Italian stonemasons who were brought to Australia by the Joubert brothers, who were prominent in the early settlement of Hunters Hill.
 In 1913 it became the official residence of the Flag Officer in Charge, Royal Australian Navy, Eastern Australia.

 Population

-According to the 2021 census, there were 4,878 living in Elizabeth Bay.